By Diane Spicer

 Planning a backpacking trip includes knowing how to stay safe.

-Have you considered how to do that in all kinds of trail conditions?
+Have you considered how to stay safe in all kinds of trail conditions?

 How's your first aid comfort level?